-- Your user name (if required by the VoIP provider).
-This is the user name of your IP account (caller ID), frequently identical to your phone number. - ◆ Your authentication name or login ID - ◆ The (login) password registered with the VoIP provider - General settings for your VoIP provider (server addresses etc.)
+- An auto configuration code (activation code) - Your user name (if required by the VoIP provider).
+This is the user name of your IP account (caller ID), frequently identical to your phone number. - Your authentication name or login ID - The (login) password registered with the VoIP provider - General settings for your VoIP provider (server addresses etc.)